Blast from the past: originally published May 3rd, 2002.

-Once you have reach out to the general contractor victoria to plan a small business up and running with a handful of computers you have to look at a serious backup strategy.
+Once you have a small business up and running with a handful of computers you have to look at a serious backup strategy.
 Programs can be reinstalled, updates downloaded again, but the data generated by yourself and those around you is unique and should be protected.
 The best way to protect that information is to store it centrally and perform regular backups.
 To accomplish our goal we’ll look at both ends of the process; setting up the server and setting up the clients.

 Let’s take a step back and look at the server.
 Every business with multiple users, big or small, should have a dedicated server.
 A separate machine that shares files, printers, internet access, email, intranet pages, etc. The two most common operating systems for a server are Linux and Windows NT or 2000.
 Our process here is generic and will work with either.
 As well all machines, server and clients, should have anti-virus software and the latest virus signature updates.